solidsnakedev/solidsnakedev/README.md

-👨‍💻 Co-founder & CTO of Anastasia Labs
+👨‍💻 Founder & CTO of Anastasia Labs

 Jonathan is a highly skilled Smart Contract Architect with over 6 years of blockchain experience.